On a surface singular braid monoid: Monoid of surface-knots

 \begin{exmp}

 We have two types of trivially knotted projective planes $[c_1a_1]$ and $[c_1^{-1}a_1]$.
 Standard torus $\mathbb{T}^2$ can be presented as $[b_1a_1]$. \end{exmp}

-Let the symbol $\Delta_s$ means (known from braid theory) positive half-twist in $\mathbb{R}^3$ of $s$ strands involved in the equation we are concerning (it is clear from words indices).
+Let the symbol $\Delta_s$ mean (known from braid theory) the positive half-twist in $\mathbb{R}^3$ of $s$ strands involved in the equation we are concerning (it is clear from words indices).
 It contains only product of generators of type $c_i$.

 \begin{defn} Let $m\in \mathbb{Z}_+$ and $i,k,n\in\{1, \ldots, m-1\}$ such that $|k-i|=1$, moreover let $x_i,y_i\in\{a_i,b_i,c_i, c_i^{-1}\}$.
 In monoid $SSB_m$ we introduce following relations.